UQ-Exeter Institute joint PhD

 Only applications for UQ-based projects are submitted through UQ.
 Applications for Exeter-based projects must be submitted through the University of Exeter.

-To apply for a UQ-based project, please follow the steps below.
-There is no separate application for scholarship because you will have the opportunity to request scholarship consideration on the application for admission.
+To apply for a UQ-based project please follow the steps below.
+There is no separate application for the scholarship because you will have the opportunity to request scholarship consideration on the application for admission.

-- prepare your documentation, including your Personal Statement
+- prepare your documentation, including your UQ-Exeter Institute Personal Statement using this form (DOCX, 264.61 KB).

 - select the chosen project you wish to apply for – you will need to enter the correct project title into the application

-- take note of the name of the UQ QUEX Project supervisor – you will need to list this in your application
+- take note of the name of the UQ project supervisor – you will need to list this in your application

-- Select ‘QUEX Institute Joint PhD’ from the options available
+- ‘QUEX Joint PhD’ from the name of the joint program

 Rules